 Since 1993, the HOPE Program has enabled tens of thousands of Georgia students to enroll in the state's technical colleges and receive an exceptional technical education.
-The HOPE Grant, in particular, has helped to train many Georgians who attended the 25 colleges of the Technical College System of Georgia and have become a vital part of Georgia's world-class, 21st Century workforce.
+The HOPE Grant, in particular, has helped to train many Georgians who attended the 24 colleges of the Technical College System of Georgia and have become a vital part of Georgia's world-class, 21st Century workforce.

-What TCSG Students Need to Know
+What TCSG Students Need to Know About the New Additions:

-The Georgia Student Finance Commission website provides more information on the HOPE Grant and the HOPE Scholarship at www.gacollege411.org.
+Contact your local TCSG college for more information.
+The Georgia Student Finance Commission website also provides more information on the HOPE program and other financial assistance at www.gacollege411.org.

 Click here to view a chart that summarizes the HOPE Program and other state assistance, including the SIWDG..